 |Model||Size||Panel Type||Resolution||Native Refresh|

-If you will be watching the monitor from the side, the IPS panel of the HP 22cwa is a better choice as it has better viewing angles than the Acer GN246HL that has a TN panel.
-The HP 22cwa has also better gray uniformity which improves picture quality, whereas the Acer GN246HL has somewhat better motion blur and marginally better refresh rate and that is important to gamers.
+If you will be watching the monitor from the side, the IPS panel of the HP 22CWA is a better choice as it has better viewing angles than the Acer GN246HL that has a TN panel.
+The HP has also better gray uniformity which improves picture quality, whereas the Acer has somewhat better motion blur and marginally better refresh rate, which is important to gamers.